alshedivat/al-folio/_pages/about.md

 at the [Department of Computer Science](https://inf.ethz.ch/) at [ETH Zürich](https://ethz.ch), advised by [Prof. Torsten Hoefler](http://unixer.de/).
-My main research goal is to develop **high-performance solutions for to the new cloud paradigm of Function-as-a-Service (FaaS)** computing.
+My main research goal is to develop **high-performance solutions for the new cloud paradigm of Function-as-a-Service (FaaS)** computing.
 The _serverless_ revolution brings new elastic and flexible resource allocation techniques, and combined with a high-performance programming model, it will open new opportunities to increase resource utilization and decrease monetary and environmental costs in data centers of all sizes.